 also calcium carbonate but finer than the above.
 I still don’t understand where the difference is between this and ‘talc’ though it is probably coarser

 Finely powdered slate, gives a dark grey slate finish to castings and is also fairly cheap for general purpose filling.

 is ‘fumed silica’ and one of the more expensive fillers.
-In a sense it is more a thickening ‘additive’ than a filler, since only very small amounts are needed to turn polyester resin non-slump or gel-like.
-The Tomps website recommends soaking the Cabosil in resin overnight (before being catalyzed of course) because it can be difficult to disperse and the limit should be 15% by weight.
+In a sense it is more a thickening ‘additive’ than a filler, since only very small amounts are needed to turn polyester resin non-slump or gel-like ( see ‘Fibre fillers’ below for PolyFiber II, designed for polyurethanes ).
+The Tomps website recommends soaking the Cabosil in resin overnight (before being catalyzed of course) because it can be difficult to disperse and the limit should be 15% by weight (since fumed silica weighs very little this represents a lot).
 Being silica-based it will also fill and bond with silicone rubbers.

 easycomposites.co.uk sell their own ‘fumed silica’ and recommend adding just 0.7-1% by weight to make a non-slump liquid, 2-3% to make gel-like or slightly more than 3% to make a filler paste.